Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 All operations must be called on a client instance that was successfully connected to the server, otherwise the `X::Cro::LDAP::NotConnected` exception will be thrown.
-Every operation except `unbind` returns a promise that will be kept with either a response object, a supply of response objects, or is broken with an exception.
-The `unbind` operation has no return value.
+Every operation except `bind` and `unbind` returns a promise that will be kept with either a response object, a supply of response objects, or is broken with an exception.
+The `unbind` operation has no return value and `bind` operation returns a `BindResponse` object.

 For most of the operations, Abandon Operation can be performed, for details see the `abandon` method description below.